icinganalysis/icinganalysis.github.io/content/NACA-TN-4220.md

 As we saw in the review [Bodies of Revolution]({filename}bodies%20of%20revolution.md), very large bodies can have zero impingement of small drops.
 This is the case for an airship moving through a typical cloud.
-Several of the publications in [Bodies of Revolution]({filename}bodies%20of%20revolution.md) are referenced in NACA-TN-4220.

 As we saw in the review [Component Ice Protection]({filename}Component%20Ice%20Protection.md), the smaller components (propellers, instruments, etc.) may require ice protection.